Preventing a Child From Becoming an Orphan Changes Everything

 HELP THEM THRIVE

-The family has life and business skills, is economically self-sufficient, the children have graduated.
+Teach the family life and business skills, help them become economically self-sufficient, guide the children towards graduation.

 Building a Family When a Child Has None